 From ‘Iolani Palace to Hawai‘i Volcanoes National Park to Honolulu’s Street Art: Take a Virtual Tour Around the Islands

 Ditch the next Zoom meeting, step away from the puzzle, turn off Hulu and put down that baking tray: You deserve a little self-isolation vacation.
-Plan a staycation excursion to some of our state’s cultural, historical and natural treasures from the comfort of your quarantine cave.
+This summer, plan a trip to some of our state’s cultural, historical and natural treasures from the comfort of your quarantine cave.

 If you’ve always wanted to see a volcano from above …

 The National Parks Service teamed up with Google Arts & Culture to create multimedia tours of five of America’s difficult-to-get-to (even without stay-at-home orders) parks.
 And of course Hawai‘i Volcanoes National Park is featured in this virtual series.
 Explore the Nāhuku Lava Tube, Hōlei Sea Arch and Halema‘uma‘u Crater (which you can also fly over) with 360-degree views, plus other videos and images, while listening to local ranger guide Andrea Kaawaloa-Okita.
 You can also check out live webcams of Kīlauea on the nps.gov website and follow @nationalparkservice on Instagram for daily educational updates.